wp-plugins/enhanced-tooltipglossary/readme.txt

 1. The options available for EnhancedTooltipGlossary in the administration area.

 == Changelog ==
+= 1.4 =
+* Fixed bug when multiline tooltips were not displayed correctly on Glossary List
+* Fixed bug when glossary list was displayed in the bottom of all pages/posts when Glossary Page ID was not set in Settings
+* Terms that are substrings of current glossary item are not highlighted now on glossary definition page
+* Fixed bug when term with brackets inside was not highlighted
+* Added "Published/Trash" filter for glossary terms

 = 1.31 =
 * Bug fix with escaped single qoutations